 Factors that contribute to AdSense Ads not showing

 In addition to banned words, there are other factors that contribute to AdSense Ads not showing on your page as listed below.

 - Short content: There is no specific number of words that your articles should have to show AdSense Ads.
 It is recommended to keep the word count to at least 200 words and ensure your content is original and of high quality.

 - Content Niche: You might be in a Niche that is hardly targeted by advertisers.
-This means google AdSense does not have enough ads to show on your pages.
+This means Google AdSense does not have enough ads to show on your pages.

 - Duplicate content: If your content is duplicate or consists of templated titles and sentences or is built through automated means, then Google Crawlers are smart enough to detect such content and disable ads.
-There are a few niches that Google is known to have no issue with templated content like sports results sites.
+There are a few niches that Google is known to have no issue with templated content like sports results or analysis sites.
 Be warned that overly use of duplicate content might lead to your Google AdSense account being suspended or put on hold.

 - Country or Region: If your content significantly targets a specific region or country, then you may have limited ads if there are no advertisers targeting users in such a country.
 Google Ads has an option for advertisers to select regions where they want to target their ads.

-- Traffic quality and invalid clicks: Google has sophisticated technology that can detect clicks from users hiding their identity using VPNs or proxies to cheat the system.
+- Traffic quality and invalid clicks: Google has sophisticated technologies that can detect clicks from users hiding their identity using VPNs or proxies to cheat the system.
 If Google AdSense or Admob finds out that your pages are getting a high number of suspicious clicks or traffic from spammy sources, ads will be disabled on such pages.

 - Missing ID in Ads.txt file: AdSense requires every publisher to include their publisher ID in the ads.txt file.